hebahahmad/laptop-price-prediction-hebah/README.md

 Laptop Price Predictor

+There are many laptop manufacturers who are unwilling to share information about their products, so consumers are often unable to make accurate comparisons of prices.
+In this project, we propose to develop a machine learning-based laptop price predictor that can estimate the price of a laptop based on its specifications using machine learning techniques.
+Our approach is essentially the collection of data pertaining to laptop specifications and prices, followed by training a machine learning model to predict laptop prices based on these specifications.
+The following sections will explore machine learning algorithms, including linear regression, decision trees, and K neural networks.
+This is so we can determine which is the most accurate at predicting the future.
+We will evaluate our model's performance on a separate laptop specifications and prices dataset.
+We will compare the predicted prices with the actual prices to measure our predictions' accuracy.
+Finally, we will develop a web application that allows users to input laptop specifications and receive an estimated price based on our model.
+The significance of our project lies in the fact that it solves a common problem faced by consumers when shopping for laptops - the lack of transparency in pricing when comparing laptops and their options.
+As a result of developing a machine learning-based laptop price predictor, we empower consumers to make informed purchase decisions without relying solely on manufacturers' information.

 This is a machine learning project that predicts the price of a laptop based on its features.
 It uses a dataset of laptops from various brands and with various specifications to train a regression model that can predict the price of a laptop given its features.

 Installation